rust-lang/rust/doc/rust.md

 fn id<T: copy>(x: T) -> T { x }
 ~~~~

-Similarly, [interface](#interfaces) bounds can be specified for type
+Similarly, [trait](#traits) bounds can be specified for type
-parameters to allow methods of that interface to be called on values
+parameters to allow methods with that trait to be called on values
 of that type.

 #### Extern functions